ATTENTION: Ticket sales are currently on hold. We are evaluating whether to move this event online or cancel it and will provide an update soon.

-Hosted by San Francisco State University College of Business, the second annual Entrepreneurship Symposium is part of a larger initiative to establish an innovation institute at San Francisco State University.
+Hosted by San Francisco State University Lam Family College of Business, the third annual Entrepreneurship Symposium is part of the Lam-Larsen Innovation and Entrepreneurship Initiative, funded by the Lam-Larsen Global Innovation Fund.

 This program is designed for budding entrepreneurs and early-stage startup founders seeking to develop stronger entrepreneurial skills and to build their network.
 Participants who are able to bring intellectual rigor, curiosity, and the drive to go out and apply what they learn in this program will see a successful transformation of themselves by the end of this event.

 The Keynote Speaker, John Edson, who is an expert in product innovation, design and development, will give a talk on the evolution of design thinking and its importance to the long-term viability of a business.

 Scalable Ethical Start-Ups: Companies that start with benign missions such as “do no evil” or develop green products often lose this focus as they scale in the pursuit of new markets, revenues and profits.
 Beyond the pressures of financial stakeholders, this is perhaps another facet of how technology and the networked nature of the world is allowing entrepreneurs to scale rapidly without the due reflection and diligence needed.
 This panel discussion will focus not only on the ethics of technology but also how we design and scale the business such that the ethical core endures.

 John Edson is a global leader and expert in product innovation, design and development.
 He brings 28 years of experience delivering growth for executive-level clients to his firm, John by Design, where he helps organizations transform who they are and what they make.